2022 World Cup qualifiers: Igor Stimac names 28-man India squad | Goal.com

 2022 World Cup qualifiers: Igor Stimac names 28-man provisional India squad

-Indian football team head coach Igor Stimac has 28-man provisional squad for India's upcoming 2022 World Cup qualifiers which will be held in Qatar.
+Indian football team head coach Igor Stimac has named a 28-man provisional squad for India's upcoming 2022 World Cup qualifiers which will be held in Qatar.

+India will fly out to Doha on Wednesday evening and all players and staff have been tested negative for Coronavirus in the last 48 hours - a document which is mandatory for travellers from India to Qatar.

 The Blues Tigers are set to play against hosts Qatar on June 3, Bangladesh on June 7, and Afghanistan on June 15.
 India are currently fourth on the points table and from the remaining fixtures, they will hope to collect as many points as possible and finish third so that they can seal automatic qualification for the 2023 Asian Cup qualifying third round.